willsmart/jira-in-order/README.md

 Chrome browser extension to easily prioritize tasks in Jira

-## Installation using binary

-1. Download `jira-in-order.crx` from the latest release.
-2. Load into Chrome

 ## Installation from source

 1. Clone this repo `git@github.com:willsmart/jira-in-order.git` or otherwise get the codebase onto a local drive